mlwiles/vmwaresolutions/vcd/pwd-motd/index.md

 <img src="images/1-vms-deployed.png" style="border: 1px solid black">

-A common questions is how to set the VM password.
+A common question is how to set the VM password.
 If you are using a VM provided from the environment, you can use the `OS Customizations` portion of the VM.

 Compute > Virtual Machines > MACHINE-NAME > Guest OS-Customization > EDIT